 At 8:55 am on Monday, February 17, 2020 Victor Colebut was still locked in a cell at the Pawtucket Police Station in RI while Detectives David Silva and Hans Cute and BCI Officer Mark Ramos attend the first of three autopsies that would be performed on the body of Kristine Ohler by Rhode Island Medical Examiner, Patricia Ogera who was accompanied by her assistant.
 After attending the autopsy the detectives returned to the Pawtucket Police Station, took Victor Colebut out of the cell in the basement where he had been for 12 hours and led him up to a windowless room.

 Pawtucket Police Department Bureau of Criminal Investigation (BCI) Officer, Mark Ramos (badge 75) submitted Victor Colebut’s DNA that was illegally obtained by the Pawtucket Police Dept. to the Combined DNA Indexed System (CODIS) with falsified official documents.
-The DNA was rejected for addition into CODIS for the February 19, 2020 submission and for the September 8, 2020 submission. (continued below)
+The DNA was rejected for addition into CODIS for the February 19, 2020 submission and for the September 8, 2020 submission. (official documents shown below)

 Detective Silva informed Victor Colebut that he was being charged with violation of a No Contact Order which is not a crime defined in R.I.
 G. Laws § 12-1.5-2 nor did he plead guilty or nolo contendere, nor was he convicted of any felony.
 However, during an eight hour incommunicado custodial interrogation the Pawtucket Police did unlawfully seize DNA from an unknowing Mr. Colebut in violation of R.I.
 Gen. Laws § 12-1.5-8 (a) Every person arrested for a crime of violence as defined in § 12-1.5-2, who pleads guilty or nolo contendere, or is convicted of any felony shall have a DNA sample taken for analysis as follows: